TavernierAlicia/tavernier_alicia_M1DEV_2020_docker/README.md

 # tavernier_alicia_M1DEV_2020_docker

-To start this project:
+## To start this project:

 - install Docker on your device
 - pull the image

-Folder architecture:
+## Folder architecture:

--.dockerignore --> ignore node modules and npm debug-logs -files while building image -.gitignore --> ignore node modules while pushing with git -README.md --> this file
+- .dockerignore --> ignore node modules and npm debug-logs files while building image
+- .gitignore --> ignore node modules while pushing with git
+- README.md --> this file
--docker-compose.yaml --> file to build an image and his -environment -Dockerfile --> file to build an image and execute commands
+- docker-compose.yaml --> file to build an image and his - environment
+- Dockerfile --> file to build an image and execute commands

-backend --> node API components
+- backend --> node API components
 	controllers
 		- auth.js
 		- feed.js